Slavic migrations to the Balkans: History

 Historical situation in cca.
 560 CE before the invasion of the Pannonian Avars, showing the location of Sclaveni, Antae, Gepids, Lombards and Heruli (per Pavlovič 2017; Filipec 2020).

 The Slavs who settled in Southeast Europe comprised two groups: the Antae and the Sclaveni.
 The first certain Slavic raids date to the early 6th century during the time of the Eastern Roman Emperor Justin I, coinciding with the end of the Vitalian revolt of 511–518.
 Procopius recorded that in 518 a large army of the Antae, "who dwell close to the Sclaveni", crossed the Danube River into Roman territory, but suffered a bad defeat by magister militum per Thraciam Germanus.
 In 536, some 1,600 horsemen of Slavs, Huns and Antae arrived in Italy as Byzantine reinforcement to rescue Belisarius, serving also as horsearchers.
 Raids continued with ever-faster and stronger incursions during the time of Justinian I, with Procopius recording that the whole of Illyricum and Thrace (killing its magister militum Chilbudius) was pillaged almost every year by Huns, (Note: The ethnonym of the Huns, like those of Scythians and Türks, became a generic term for steppe-people (nomads) and invading enemies from the East, no matter their actual origin and identity.)
 Sclaveni, and Antae, who with each incursion did enormous damage to the native Roman population, making the region a "Scythian desert".
+Jordanes considered the devastation wrought by Slavs to be a divine punishment for the Roman sins.
 They also possibly participated in the devastating 539/540 winter raid of the Huns which covered lands from the Adriatic coast to the Constantinople.
-Around the 540s the Sclaveni accepted exiled Lombard prince Ildigis/Hildigis son of Risiulfus escaping from Audoin-Thurisind's conflict and helped him organizing own army of 6,000 Gepids and Sclaveni which temporary supported Thurisind's case, and Totila of Goths in Italy, but the exact location of the Slavs in question remains a matter of scholarly debate (but most probably in the Carpathian Basin near the Danubian frontier).
+Around the 540s the Sclaveni accepted the exiled Lombard prince Ildigis/Hildigis son of Risiulfus who was escaping from Audoin-Thurisind's conflict and helped him to organise his own army of 6,000 Gepids and Sclaveni which temporarily supported Thurisind's case, and Totila of Goths in Italy, but the exact location of the Slavs in question remains a matter of scholarly debate (but most probably in the Carpathian Basin near the Danubian frontier).

 For a great throng of the barbarians, Sclaveni, had, as it happened, recently crossed the river Ister, plundered the adjoining country and enslaved a very great number of Romans ...
 Huns and Antae and Sclaveni had already made the crossing many times and done irreparable harm to the Romans ...
 At about this time [548] an army of Sclaveni crossed the river Ister [Danube] and spread desolation throughout the whole of Illyricum as far as Epidamnus, killing or enslaving all who came in their way, young and old alike and plundering their property.
 And they had already succeeded in capturing numerous strongholds of that region, which were then quite undefended, but which previously had been reputed to be strong places, and they continued to roam about searching out everything at their own pleasure.
 And the commanders of the Illyrians kept following them with an army of 15,000 men, without, however, having the courage to get close to the enemy.